 Cranberry is the first thing, which comes to mind when thinking about natural urinary tract infection (UTI) prevention and treatment ideas.
-I came across several research papers, which state that cranberry doesn’t help treating or preventing urinary tract infection.
+I came across several research papers, which state that cranberry doesn’t help to treat or prevent urinary tract infection.
 I also read the same amount of research papers, which state the opposite.
 The US National Library of Medicine has over a 100 studies on this topic, but there is no consensus among researchers.

 However, the scientists agree on the following: